-Goodwill and intangibles related to the acquisition of U.S. based subsidiaries are included within the noncurrent assets totals above.
+Goodwill and intangibles related to the acquisition of U.S. based subsidiaries are included within the noncurrent asset totals above.

-The following represents the portion of certain assets on C21's consolidated balance sheet that pertain to U.S. Cannabis activity as of January 31, 2019:
+The following represents the portion of certain assets on C21's consolidated balance sheet that pertain to U.S. Cannabis activity as of April 30, 2019: